pyeventsourcing/eventsourcing/docs/topics/application.rst

 In the example above, the domain events have been stored in memory, using the default persistence infrastructure provided by the library.

-By default, the application object uses its `"Plain Old Python Object" infrastructure <persistence.html#infrastructure-factory>`_.
+By default, the application object uses its `"plain old Python objects" persistence infrastructure <persistence.html#infrastructure-factory>`_, which simply keeps stored events in a data structure in memory.

 To use other persistence infrastructure, you will need to set the environment variable ``INFRASTRUCTURE_FACTORY`` to the "topic" of